JMBKoch/personal-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Johannes Michael Benjamin Koch (Michael)
+title: Johannes Michael Benjamin Koch

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Reserach Master Student Methodology and Statistics
+role: Research Master Student Methodology and Statistics

 # Organizations/Affiliations to show in About widget
 organizations: